reywood/reywood.github.io/_posts/2014-09-12-publishing-reactive-joins-in-meteor.md

 ### The basics

 Let's say you run a site that allows users to post articles and also comment on those articles.
-Let's also say that, for whatever reason, you don't want to normalize this data so that articles and comments are in separate collections.
+Let's also say that, for whatever reason, you want to [normalize][database-normalization] this data so that articles and comments are in separate collections.
 You'd have a couple of collections defined in your Meteor code that look like this.

 {% highlight javascript %}
 Articles = new Meteor.Collection("articles");